modip-org/spec/format_spec.md

 ### `game`

 The version of the game that this project version supports or requires.
-It contains the following fields:
+It contains one field, `versions`

-##### `minimum`
+##### `versions`

-The minimum version of the game required to use this project.
-This should be treated as a strict requirement - any version below, and this project will not work at all.
+This lists every version of Minecraft that this version of the project is known to support.
+Be very specific in this field - some launchers may assume a `1.16.2` mod works on `1.16.3`, but not all will.
+Include *every version*.

 ##### `compat` (optional)